delltaxa/atlas/README.md

 # atlas v1.0.2-ASYNC

-Atlas is an website scanner, which scans the following things:
+Atlas is a website scanner, which scans the following things:

 * Basic Host Info <br/>
 * Miss-configured Files <br/>